memphis-tools/dummy_fastapi_flask_blog_app/README.md

   Notice: if you use VisualCode remember that you can preview the markdown from VisualCode by running: Ctrl+Shift+V

+  Notice: currently the postgres password is the default one.

   There is no use of the create_app design pattern for Flask.

   The FastAPI app is the main one, and executes the database initialization at boot.